 - What type of support would you want from us?

-It’s extremely important that your candidate has a clear picture of how they want to develop while working for your business.
+Your candidate must have a clear picture of how they want to develop while working for your business.
 Their answer will help you to understand how you can support your candidate, as well as whether you’re able to meet their expectations.

 - What do you know about our product?